Coronavirus & education

 Our advice is to ask how all this will work for your child.
 Be flexible, but if your child has an EHC plan, the provision set out in that should be delivered in some form.
 Any changes to provision you agree are only temporary.
 The government guidance was clear that parents who consented to changes to, or reductions in, their child’s provision during the coronavirus outbreak will not be considered to have agreed a permanent change to what their child needs in their EHC plan.

 Appeals and mediation

 Since 30 March 2020, appeals and claims have been prioritised by the judiciary and consideration given to the use of additional approaches including triaging of cases to ensure that decisions are made proportionately.
 With these measures, it is expected that there should be no need to adjourn hearings if the parties are ready to go ahead, even though they may not be able to take place in person.
-For new appeals, timescales and priorities have changed in the light of the current emergency.
+For new appeals, timescales and priorities have changed in the light of the pandemic.
 Any new appeals are now going to be listed on a 20-week timetable, unless it is about a phase transfer, which will be 12-14 weeks.
 And timescales to comply with tribunal decisions have also been relaxed.

 IPSEA also have helpful information and tips